redbatz/ShellShuffler/README.md

 `tagSetsUnion` - bool, determines behavior when unit contains multiple tags in `mechDefTagAmmoList`

 `chanceToShuffle` - float, range 0 - 1.0; probability that ammo shuffling will occur among valid ammo types matching the weapon/ammo `Category` of the original.
 Thus, LRM ammo will only ever be replaced with LRM ammo, etc. The "pool" of valid ammo types <b>does</b> contain the original ammunition, <b>even if the original ammunition would normally not be allowed per the following settings</b>.

+`unShuffledBins` - int, number of same-category bins that will <i>not</i> be shuffled on the unit.
+Default value is 1: in this case, a unit with a single bin of LRM ammo would not shuffle.
+A unit with 2 bins of LRM ammo would shuffle 1 of the bins, while the other would remain original to the unitDef.
+Set to 0 to allow shuffling of all bins.

 `blackListShuffleIn` - List<string>, list of ammo Id's for ammo that will never be shuffled <b>into</b> a unit.
 Artemis IV and Nukes should probably go here.